streamdal/plumber/README.md

 * Dynamic protobuf encode & decode
 * Gzip decompress
 * `--follow` support (ie. `tail -f`)
+* Relay and archive all messaging system data
 * Single-binary, zero-config, easy-install

 ## Hmm, what is this Batch thing?

-We are event sourcing enthusiasts that are working on a platform to enable folks to replay events on their message busses.
+We are distributed system enthusiasts that started a company called [Batch](https://batch.sh).
+We focus on improving workflows that involve messaging systems - specifically, we enable message observability, backups and outage recovery via message replays.

-While building our [company](https://batch.sh), we built a tool for reading and writing messages from our message systems and realized that there is a serious lack of tooling in this space.
+While working on our company, we built a tool for reading and writing messages from our message systems and realized that there is a serious lack of tooling in this space.

-We wanted a swiss army knife type of tool for working with messaging systems (since we use Kafka and RabbitMQ internally) and so we created `plumber`.
+We wanted a swiss army knife type of tool for working with messaging systems (we use Kafka and RabbitMQ internally), so we created `plumber`.

+## Why the name `plumber`?

+We consider ourselves "internet plumbers" of sort - so the name seemed to fit :)

 ## Supported Messaging Systems